xiadaorobinhood/Report-API/Cloudmobi_Report_API_V2_en.md

 |  st   | string | start time  |
 |  et   | string | end time  |
 |dimension|string|slot:interface of slot；country:interface of country。|
+* While dimension=slot，We provide the interface of slot
+* While dimension=country，We provide the interface of country
 * The response is in the format of JSON array

-* Definition of response parameter
+### Definition of response parameter

 |  parameter   |   type   |        definition        |
 | :---: | :----: | :--------------: |
 | error | string | error message (It’ll return empty string if response is correct.) |
 | data  | array  |     the object of placement information      |

-### The interface of slot report
+The interface of placement report
-> While dimension=slot，We provide the interface of slot
+===

-> The parameter will be different depends on your slot category
+* The parameter will be different depends on your slot category

-a、noraml slot
+a.noraml slot

 |  parameter   |   type   |        definition        |
 | :--------: | :----: | :---: |